How to Make Ekuru

 - Before this time, wash the plastic containers.
 Leave to dry upside down.
 Then take a little bit of oil in a separate plate and use it to dab the insides of the plastic plate.
 This process will prevent Ekuru from sticking to the plate.

-- Stir, then scoop the Moi Moi paste into the plastic plates and gently place in the pot of boiling water.
+- Stir, then scoop the Moi Moi paste into the plastic plates and gently place it in the pot of boiling water.

 - When you are done putting the containers into the pot, place plastic bags over the wraps or containers.
 This will help lock the heat in.
 Cover the pot and start cooking on medium heat.